mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 This looks OK, but now the Super Marshmallow Man text and price has fallen out of the tile.
 Ideally, I'd like the image to be left-aligned, then the description and price right-aligned.

 There are a variety of ways to do this.
 Two ways at the top of my head are to add another grid layout for this tile, or use a series of nested stack layouts.
 Let's use the stack layout method because it will introduce you to another property of the stack layout: orientation.
 The orientation property of the stack layout tells NativeScript whether to render the layout's contents vertically or horizontally.
-By default it is rendered veritcally.
-Change the Super Marshmallow Man tile's code to add a series of nested stck layouts.
+By default it is rendered vertically.
+Change the Super Marshmallow Man tile's code to add a series of nested stack layouts.

 ```xml
 <StackLayout row="0" col="0" colSpan="2" class="tile">